open-socialism/open-socialism-site/why-create-a-new-system.md

 Also, ['What about a good example of DC such as Norway?'](/open-socialism/criticisms/there-are-great-dc-countries)

-## Even the president of the USA recognizes the issues, but why is no one talking about alternative systems?
+## Even a recent president of the USA recognizes the issues, but why is no one talking about alternative systems?

 This is the startling thing.
 Why is there no talk publicly about alternative systems when DC, a 300 year old system, has all these problems.
 Why aren't you looking at this going 'Oh not another person with a new political system' but are instead probably thinking 'Oh wow, some DC alternative?
 Hmm but we know that communism doesn't work right, what else could there be?
 Democracy, equal rights, freedom, these are all great things?'.